Last Gospel

-Last Gospel read at the conclusion of Tridentine Mass.
+Last Gospel read at the conclusion of the Tridentine Mass.

 "The Last Gospel" is the name given to the prologue of the Gospel of John (John 1:1–14) when read as part of the concluding rites in the Tridentine and Ordinariate forms of the Mass in the Catholic Church.
 The Prologue speaks on Jesus Christ as the Logos and on the Incarnation.
 The Last Gospel was omitted in the Mass of Paul VI.

 Description

 The Last Gospel began as a private devotional practice on the priest's part, known well in the Sarum Rite in Catholic England, but was gradually absorbed into the rubrics of the Mass.
 Immediately after the final blessing, the priest goes to the Gospel side of the altar (i.e., to his left), and begins with the Dominus vobiscum as is usual at the Proclamation of the Gospel within the Mass.
 However, as the priest reads from an altar card and not a book, he traces a Sign of the Cross with his right thumb on the altar's surface instead of the Gospel text, then signing his own forehead, lips, and chest.
 At the words "Et Verbum caro factum est" ("And the Word became flesh"), the priest (and, if present, the servers and congregation) genuflects.

 The text of the Gospel of John is perhaps best known for its opening, "In principio erat Verbum, et Verbum erat apud Deum, et Deus erat Verbum", which in most English translations has been rendered as "In the beginning was the Word, and the Word was with God, and the Word was God."

 The third Mass of Christmas Day, where this same text is the Gospel of the Mass, has no Last Gospel; prior to the reforms in 1954 by Pope Pius XII, the Gospel for the Feast of the Epiphany would be read here.
 A Mass on Palm Sunday which is not immediately preceded by the palm blessing will use Matthew 21:1-9, the Gospel that would have been read during the palm blessing, in place of the usual reading from the Gospel of John.
 A superseded Mass, (e.g. a Sunday superseded by a saint's feast), could also be commemorated by, among other things, having its Gospel as the Last Gospel.

 The Armenian Rite, used by both the Armenian Apostolic Church and the Armenian Catholic Church, adopted the Last Gospel, a legacy of frequent interactions between Latin Rite Crusaders and the Armenian Kingdom of Cilicia.